 \subsection{Map characterization}

 Null tests are a powerful way to evaluate the quality of LFI and HFI maps.
-Among these are half-ring difference maps (which capture noise properties), and survey-to-survey differences (which capture different types of systematic signals).
-Simulation of known systematics is also a viable way to validate the effects seen in the real data, especially in survey-to-survey differences.
+Among these are half-ring difference maps (which capture noise properties), and Survey-to-Survey differences (which capture different types of systematic signals).
+Simulation of known systematics is also a viable way to validate the effects seen in the real data, especially in Survey-to-Survey differences.
 Comparison of angular cross-power spectra of maps made with individual detectors within a frequency band, and of maps at different frequencies, is used to give confidence in the results.
-Many such tests have been implemented, as described in \citet{planck2013-p02, planck2013-p02a, planck2013-p03d, planck2013-p02b} for LFI and \citet{planck2013-p03, planck2013-p03c, planck2013-p03f} for HFI.
-Table \ref{tab:accuracyBudgetOverview} summarises the sources contributing to uncertainties at map level, and the actual uncertainty levels associated to each map are summarised in Table \ref{tab:accuracyBudgetResult}.
-For residual systematic levels, we refer the reader to \citet{planck2013-p02a} (LFI) and \citet{planck2013-p03} (HFI).
+Many such tests have been implemented, as described in \citet{planck2013-p02}, \citet{planck2013-p02a}, and \citet{planck2013-p02b} for LFI, and \citet{planck2013-p03}, \citet{planck2013-p03c}, \citet{planck2013-p03f}, and \citet{planck2013-p03d} for HFI.
+Table~\ref{tab:accuracyBudgetOverview} summarises the sources contributing to uncertainties at map level.
+Table~\ref{tab:accuracyBudgetResult} gives the actual uncertainty levels for each map.
+For residual systematic levels, see \citet{planck2013-p02a} (LFI) and \citet{planck2013-p03} (HFI).

-Finally, comparison of data at map and power spectrum level obtained independently by LFI and HFI provides an important check on the results; such tests are described in detail in \citet{planck2013-p01a}.